Registration & Payment Deadlines

 If you drop or add classes after the term's payment deadline, all charges must be paid or deferred in full by 5 pm, PST, on Friday during the week in which the change took place.
 If any portion remains unpaid, late fees will be assessed according to the late fee schedule listed in the Schedule of Classes ($100.00 per week).

-You should check your account on USCe.pay any time you make a change to your enrollment.
+You should check your student account balance on USCe.pay any time you make a change to your enrollment.
+During late registration periods (such as the first three weeks of fall/spring terms), all tuition & fees are due by 5pm on Friday of the week in which the change was made.
 In addition, we email monthly billing notices to all students who have outstanding balances or have activity on their student accounts during the month to their USC email addresses, as well as to designated guest email addresses from OASIS and USCe.pay.

 Non-receipt of a bill or failure to access it online does not relieve you of the settlement deadline (also called the tuition and fees payment deadline).
 Using the Web Registration auto scheduler feature but failing to register for any courses before the tuition and fees payment deadline is not a valid reason to request a waiver of the late registration fee.

 Students whose checks are returned unpaid by the bank or whose debit / credit card authorizations are declined by the bank will be subject to late fees until their accounts are paid in full.
 If paying by wire transfer, please review overpayment guidelines to prevent your payment being returned.